WIDworld/wid-docker/README.md

  gh secret set STATA_LIC_BASE64 -b"$(cat stata.lic | base64)" -v all -o WIDWorld
 ```

-where `stata.lic` is your Stata license file, and `YOURORG` is your organization (can be dropped if running in your personal account).
+where `stata.lic` is your Stata license file, and the `-v` and `-o` options corresponding to your organization (which can be dropped if running in your personal account).

 ### Publish the image